ralacerda/website/content/blog/en/dependency-injection.md

   }

   export(paymentRoll: PaymentRoll) {
-    // Implementation, we use this.separator and this.dataFormat
+    // Implementation, we use this.separator and this.dateFormat
   }
 }

 class PaymentManager {
-  private CSVExporter: CSVPaymentExporter
+  private csvExporter: CSVPaymentExporter

+  constructor(csvExporter: CSVPaymentExporter) {
+    this.csvExporter = csvExporter;
+  }

-  exportToCSV(paymentRoll: PaymentRoll) {
+  export(paymentRoll: PaymentRoll) {
-    this.CSVExporter.export(paymentRoll)
+    this.csvExporter.export(paymentRoll)
   }
 }